Dre Campbell Farm

 Make a homemade cayenne pepper spray from a mixture of cayenne pepper, water, and soap.

 For the recipe, mix 1 tablespoon of cayenne pepper with 1 cup of water and 1 teaspoon of dish soap.
-Apply to all plant surfaces.
+Apply it to all plant surfaces.

 9. Bacillus thuringiensis